-Bluetooth headsets, headphones, car kits, and the other range of accessories can also be used to engage in multiplayer games with friends or strangers nearby that are looking for a partner.
+Engage with your friends, family, or even strangers using Bluetooth headsets, headphones, car kits, and the other range of accessories for a true multiplayer game experience.
 The peer to peer connectivity lets users exchange business cards, send notes, or share pictures all through voice commands.
 When using a Bluetooth accessory, users can engage in all of the same phone features, while leaving their hands free to do other tasks.
 It is the epitome of multi-tasking!

-- Bluetooth not working on iPhone or iPad, fix
+- BT not working on iPhone or iPad, fix

-- Bluetooth settings not working, greyed out, fix
+- Bluetooth settings not working, grayed out, fix

 - iPhone: Muffled or Muddy Bluetooth Audio